 Center for International Virtual Schooling (d.b.a.
 IVECA International Virtual Schooling) is a US-based 501c(3) non-profit organization in Special Consultative Status with the United Nations ECOSOC and associated with the UN-DPI.
-The Center coordinate and conduct the International Virtual Schooling project in a systematic and practical way.
+The Center coordinates and conducts the International Virtual Schooling project in a systematic and practical way.
 The Center envisions that the international transformation of school systems towards International Virtual Schooling fulfills its fundamental goal to contribute to making a better world, as stated in the United Nations General Assembly Resolution 2037(XX), December 7, 1965:

 “The education of the young and exchanges of young people and of ideas in a spirit of peace, mutual respect and understanding between peoples can help to improve international relations and to strengthen peace and security.”